venkataravuri/ai-ml-notes/docs/interview-notes/interview-notes.md

 ###  What is a hyperparameter?
 How to find the best hyperparameters?

-Hyperparameters are variables of which values are set by the ML engineer or any other person before training the model.
-These values are not automatically learned from the data.
+Hyperparameters are variables which are external to the model, whose values are not automatically learned from the data.

 Grid Search is a powerful tool for hyperparameter tuning, In Random Search CV, the user defines a distribution of values for each hyperparameter of the model.
 The algorithm then randomly samples hyperparameters from these distributions to create a set of hyperparameter combinations.
 For example, if there are three hyperparameters with ranges of [0.1, 1.0], [10, 100], and [1, 10], the algorithm might randomly sample values of 0.4, 75, and 5, respectively, to create a hyperparameter combination.